eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 sumo-gui -n test.net.xml -g settings.xml
 ```

+## Projection Mismatch

+!!! caution
+    Many tile providers use the common [web-mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection).
+In contrast, netconvert uses the [UTM projection](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) which is a lot more accurate for typical network sizes.
+This creates an incompatibility between the network and the tiles.
+See below for details.

+There are several ways to deal with the incompatibility:

+- use [gdalwarp](https://gdal.org/en/stable/programs/gdalwarp.html) to convert the web-mercator tiles to UTM-tiles (recommended)
+- build your network in web-mercator projection (not recommended because this is a lousy projection and roads will have the wrong lengths!)
+- accept some gaps in your tiles

 # stateReplay.py

 Synchronizes saved state files from a (remote) simulation and replays them in a